dsph-first/hand-sanitizers-efficiency/plate-analysis/fingerpad/README.md

 ## How to use
 The necessary information about how to use this IPYNB file is included in the file itself.
+Code for statistical analysis is provided in the statistical_analysis.py file.

 ## Screenshots